sorinboia/processor-complexity-classifier/README.md

     *   `Domain Knowledge`: The domain knowledge score.
     *   `Constraints`: The constraints score.
     *   `# of Few Shots`: The score related to the number of few-shot examples detected (often 0 if none are present).
+    *   `History Length`: The number of non-system messages actually used for classification in this request.

 ## Model Used